Miami Marlins Baseball - Marlins News, Scores, Stats, Rumors & More - ESPN

 The Marlins have rewarded reliable All-Star closer A.J.
 Ramos with a $6.55 million contract, avoiding arbitration.

 J.T.
-Realmuto hits for average (.303 last season, with a .343 OBP), he has some pop (12 HR), and he's durable.
-The 25-year-old even runs; he had 12 steals last season, Where does he rank on Buster Olney's list?
+Realmuto hits for average (.303 last season, with a .343 OBP), has some pop (12 HR) and is durable.
+The 25-year-old even runs; he had 12 steals last season.
+Where does he rank on Buster Olney's list?
 Top catchers (Insider)

 Spring training is nearly here!
 Marlins pitchers and catchers will begin workouts in Jupiter, Fla. on Feb.
 14 and will be joined by the full squad on Feb.
 17.

-Giancarlo Stanton missed 131 games the past two years and hasn't stayed on the field enough to put together the big-time, full-season numbers that he's expected to generate someday Where does he rank on Buster Olney's list?
+Giancarlo Stanton missed 131 games the past two years and hasn't stayed on the field enough to put together the big-time, full-season numbers that he's expected to generate someday.
+Where does he rank on Buster Olney's list?
 Top right fielders (Insider)

 Christian Yelich is among the best offensive center fielders, as the 25-year-old continues to develop power with a steady climb in slugging percentage over the last three years.
-Where does he rank on Buster Onley's list?
+Where does he rank on Buster Olney's list?
 Top center fielders (Insider)

 Adeiny Hechavarria's 2016 raw numbers marked him as one of the worst offensive regulars in the game, but he isn't.
-Unluckiest batters of 2016
+Unluckiest batters of 2016 (Insider)

 David Schoenfield thinks the Marlins are the best fit for Jason Hammel.
 At the right price, of course.
 Free-agent bargain bin